PSLmodels/PSL-Infrastructure/Tools/Catalog-Builder/README.md

   - "source" can optionally be set to a webpage where this data can be verified or more information about it can be found.
   - "start_header" and "end_header" are ignored in this case.

-Allowed attributes and their display names:
+Attributes that MUST be included:
   - `project_one_line`: NA
-  - `key_features`: Key Features,
   - `project_overview`: Project Overview,
+  - `key_features`: Key Features
   - `citation`: Citation,
   - `license`: License,
   - `user_documentation`: User Documentation,